Jingyan95/TopLFV/README.md

 ## V. To make plots
 ```
-cd plot/
+cd postproc/
 python3 drawHists.py
 ```

 ## VI.
 To get tables of event yields
 ```
-cd latex/
+cd postproc/
-root -l -b -q 'Cutflow.C+("<folder where histograms are stored>")'
+python3 cutFlow.py
 ```
 This script will produce tables of event yields in a LaTeX file.
 The LaTeX file can be compiled and viewed in pdf format with
 ```
+cd postproc/latex/
-pdflatex Cutflow_Tables.tex
+pdflatex CutFlowTables.tex
 ```
 To suppress the log output, use
 ```
-pdflatex Cutflow_Tables.tex > /dev/null
+pdflatex CutFlowTables.tex > /dev/null
 ```
-The log can still be checked in `Cutflow_Tables.log`. *NOTE: for some reason the table of contents only shows up after compiling twice with pdflatex.*
+The log can still be checked in `CutFlowTables.log`. *NOTE: for some reason the table of contents only shows up after compiling twice with pdflatex.*

 ## To calculate jet to tau fake factors
 ```
-cd plot/
+cd postproc/
-python3 JetToTauFakeFactors.py
+python3 jetToTauFakeFactors.py
 ```

 ## File descriptions